Rockele History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Rockele family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Rockele family lived in either of two locations, one in Buckinghamshire, and one in Somerset.
 The places were originally called Rockholt, from the elements hroc, meaning rock, and holt meaning wood.
 However, another source claims the name was derived from a "dweller at, or near, the stony spring or stream."
-CITATION[CLOSE]

 Early Origins of the Rockele family